One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Introduction

 \section{Introduction}

 Nematic liquid crystals (NLCs) are classical examples of meso-phases that combine fluidity with long-range orientational order \cite{deGennes}.
-Molecules in NLCs tend to align, on average, along certain locally preferred directions, referred to as \emph{directors}.
+NLC molecules tend to align, on average, along certain locally preferred directions, referred to as nematic \emph{directors}.
 NLCs are anisotropic materials with a direction-dependent response to light and external fields, and are thus used in a range of electro-optical devices, e.g., the multi-billion dollar liquid crystal display industry \cite{lagerwallreview}.
 Moreover, NLCs typically rely on their dielectric anisotropy, i.e., directional response to external electric fields, for applications.
 Their responses to external magnetic fields are much weaker (perhaps seven orders of magnitude smaller) than their dielectric response \cite{stewart} and consequently, nemato-magnetic coupling has been poorly exploited for NLC applications, e.g., sensors, displays, microfluidics etc.

 In the pioneering work of \cite{brochardgennes}, Brochard and de Gennes suggested that a suspension of magnetic nanoparticles (MNPs) in a NLC host could induce a spontaneous magnetisation without any external magnetic fields, and substantially enhance nemato-magnetic material response.
-This new class of materials with nematic and magnetic orders is referred to as \emph{ferronematics}, with notable theoretical contributions by \cite{burylov, calderer2014} and experimental realisations by \cite{cladis}, later by \cite{mertelj-2013-article} where the crucial factors for the stability of ferronematic suspensions are identified.
-Ferronematics have tremendous potential, both theoretically and for meta-materials, bio-materials, topological materials, and nano-systems, to name a few \cite{smalyukh}.
+This new class of materials with both nematic and magnetic order is referred to as \emph{ferronematics}, with notable theoretical contributions by \cite{burylov, calderer2014} and experimental realisations by \cite{cladis}, later by \cite{mertelj-2013-article} where the crucial factors for the stability of ferronematic suspensions are identified.
+Ferronematics have tremendous potential, both theoretically and for meta-materials, topological materials, and nano-systems, to name a few \cite{smalyukh}.
 Of particular interest are multistable ferronematic systems that support multiple stable ferronematic states, without external magnetic fields.
 This is analogous to multistable nematic systems, such as bistable liquid crystal displays, but ferronematics have additional magnetic order that allows for greater complexity of solution landscapes.
 This work is a first step in the rigorous analytical and numerical study of multistable one-dimensional ferronematic systems, without external magnetic fields.
 Magnetic fields could be used to switch between the distinct stable ferronematic states, to control non-equilibrium behaviour for such multistable systems.